yuguangnudt/VEC_VAD/README.md

 ## 4. Test on saved models

-(1) Follow the [instructions](https://github.com/open-mmlab/mmdetection/tree/v1.0rc0) to install mmdetection (might use `git clone -b v1.0rc0 https://github.com/open-mmlab/mmdetection.git` to clone old version of mmdetection).
+(1) Follow the [instructions](https://github.com/open-mmlab/mmdetection/tree/v1.0rc0) to install mmdet (might use `git clone -b v1.0rc0 https://github.com/open-mmlab/mmdetection.git` to clone old version of mmdetection).
 Then download the pretrained object detector [Cascade R-CNN](https://s3.ap-northeast-2.amazonaws.com/open-mmlab/mmdetection/models/cascade_rcnn_r101_fpn_1x_20181129-d64ebac7.pth), and move it to `fore_det/obj_det_checkpoints` (create a folder named obj_det_checkpoints).

 (2) Select the model in `./data/raw2flow`, and move the files in the model folder (such as `avenue_model_5raw1of_auc0.902`) into `./data/raw2flow`.